corefan/xenko-docs/manual/graphics/lights-and-shadows/light-shafts.md

 Alternatively, add additional bounding volumes and process them separately.
 To do this:

-1. Create additional bounding volume(s) and position them to cover the area where you want to create light shafts.
-Make sure the bounding volumes don't overlap, as this causes light shafts to become extra-bright.
+1. Create additional bounding volume(s) and position them to cover the areas where you want to create light shafts.
+Make sure the bounding volumes don't overlap, as this makes light shafts extra-bright.

 2. In the **light shaft component properties**, make sure **Process bounding volumes separately** is selected.

 ![Separate bounding volume](media/separate-bounding-volumes.png)

-This processes the light shafts in each bounding volume separately, lessening visual noise.

 > [!Note]
-> Using multiple bounding volumes uses more GPU.
+> Processing bounding volumes separately uses more GPU.

 ## See also